L3ad Solutions

 For months I treated reviews as a vanity metric.
 High stars felt good, low stars felt bad, and I moved on.

-com) shows that businesses actively responding to and learning from reviews see measurable improvements in customer retention.
 I started tracking complaint themes instead of just counting stars.

 Now I categorize feedback by type: operational (process issues like response time), quality (actual work problems), and expectation gaps (where the customer wanted something different than what we delivered).
-Each category points to a different fix.
+Each points to a different fix.

 Takeaway